YURUNQUAN/yurunquan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Runquan is a first-year master's student (graduate research student) majoring in Psychology at the National University of Singapore.
-He has been working at the **Multi-sociocontextual Action and Perception Lab (MAPLAB)** directed by Dr. DongWon OH [Dr. DongWon OH](https://fass.nus.edu.sg/psy/people/oh-dongwon/)at the National University of Singapore.
+He has been working at the **Multi-sociocontextual Action and Perception Lab (MAPLAB)** directed by [Dr. DongWon OH](https://fass.nus.edu.sg/psy/people/oh-dongwon/) at the National University of Singapore.

 He plans to focus on human behavioral and neural responses (EEG, EGI, fMRI) in social scenarios, particularly in individuals with anxiety, depression, loneliness, and multiple personalities.
 His ultimate goal is to become a researcher and help children and young adults struggling with mental health, especially those in vulnerable communities.